AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

   - Pros: Not dependent on external APIs
   - Cons: Need to come up with an algorithm to use

-### Parsing user input for hydration entries

-This functionality is facilitated by `ParserHydration`.
-It implements one operation, namely:
-- `ParserHydration#parseHydrationInput(String input)`

-This operation is exposed in the `HydrationList` class as `HydrationList#addEntry(String)`.

-Given below is an example usage scenario and how this mechanism behaves at every step:
-- Step 1: When the user inputs the command `calories in Milo v/100 date/270324` in the terminal, the string is sent to `HydrationList#addEntry(String)`, which calls `ParserHydration#parseHydrationInput(String)`.

-- Step 2: Using `String.split()`, the method extracts information such as the description, volume of beverage, and date of entry.
-The obtained information is sent to the private method `ParserHydration#makeNewInputEntry(String, int, String)` to create a new entry of class `HydrationEntry` that extends `Entry`.

-- Step 3: The created `HydrationEntry` instance is added into the `ArrayList<Entry>` attribute of the `HydrationList`.

 ### Calories list feature

 The `calories list` feature lists out the record of all the Calories data that the user has keyed in.
 The Calories data are all stored into a `ArrayList<Entry> calorieArrayList` attribute of the `CalorieList` Class.
 Calories data are printed when the `printCalorieList()` function is called.